 In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
 This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.

-The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto loans, child support, etcetera.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses